vitor-o-s/vitor-o-s/README.md

 - 💬 I speak intermediate English and basic French;
 - 🤔 Ask me about anything, I am happy to help;
 - 😄 Pronouns: he/him;
-- ⚡ Fun fact:I play bass
+- ⚡ Fun fact: I play bass
 - ⚡ Fun fact: The binary sum of the letters in my name results in 01000010100